cs0320/class-livecode/F23/reactNYT/README.md

 I've taken notes on building this example over the past couple of semesters.

+## Notes on Files

+I've put each React component into its own file, often with a corresponding interface that defines what props the component expects.
+The nesting of components is roughly:

+- `index.html` (99 percent boilerplate)
+  - `index.tsx` (99 percent boilerplate)
+    - `App.tsx` (the top-level application component)
+      - `Puzzle.tsx` (the puzzle itself)
+        - `OldRound.tsx` (one of these for each previous round of the puzzle)
+        - `NewRound.tsx` (one of these for entering a new round)
+          - `ControlledInput.tsx` (used so React can manage the state of the input box)

 ## Notes on React

 ### Typing props